Jack's Place (restaurant): History

 In 1991, a headquarters building at Defu Lane was built.
-In 1993, the company began providing catering services.

 Female waitresses at one time wore traditional Malay Kebaya sarongs (Malay ethnic dress) as their outfits.
 In the 1990s, it was changed to the current outfit.
 The restaurant design for Jack's Place started out with dark colours and wood tones.
 The colour scheme later changed to blue and red checkers.

 In 1996, the company faced a financial setback caused by an outbreak of mad cow disease.
 Business fell by as much as 25 percent, as Singaporeans avoided Jack’s Place and its primarily bovine menu.

 In 2003, the company opened the first Jack's Place outlet in Utama, Malaysia.
 In 2006, a new brand, Eatzi Gourmet, was introduced.

 In 2008, the company went through a re-branding and the restaurants now fall under the new umbrella company JP Pepperdine.
 Table spreads were changed to match the green and white checkered design following the rebranding.
 The company also opened Brewbaker's Kitchen & Bar.

 In 2010, the company acquired Restaurant Hoshigaoka.